 These include waterfalls, geothermal activity, spas, volcano craters and even a UNESCO world heritage site!

-Even better, the Golden Circle is an easy day trip from Reykjavik, making it accessible even if you’re on a short trip to Iceland.
+Even better, Iceland’s Golden Circle is an easy day trip from Reykjavik, making it accessible even if you’re on a short trip to Iceland.

 In this post, we’re going to share with everything you need to know about Iceland’s Golden Circle, based on our time travelling in the country in both summer and winter.

-This post includes what to see on the Golden Circle, the best ways to travel around the Golden Circle, and lots more besides!
+This post includes what to see on the Golden Circle, the best ways to travel around the Golden Circle, other nearby attractions and lots more besides!
 Let’s get straight into it.